openpolytechnic/CSSeniorTechnicalTest/README.md

 Multiple discounts can be applied to the same purchase.
 All discounts are cumulative in the order listed below.

-1. Clearance items are discounted 10%
+1. Senior citizens receive a 10% discount on any normal item ordered.
-2. Club members get a 5% discount on non-clearance items
+2. Adults, including seniors, pay a 5% surcharge on any menu ordered from the childrens menu.
-3. For orders over $500, discount 5%
+3. For orders over $100, discount 5%
-4. Purchases made in January are given a 2% discount

-Additionally, buyers can apply a gift card of any value up to $100.
-If the gift card value exceeds the purchase price, the display should be $0.
-Don’t worry about calculating the gift card balance.

-Examples:
-- Club member purchases $550 worth of non-clearance items.
-Displayed price should be $496.38 ($496.375).
-- Buyer purchases $200 worth of non-clearance items on January 15 and has a $20 gift card.
-Displayed price should be $176.

-Additional requirements to implement if time allows:

-1. Credit card purchase requires a 1% fee against the original sale price.
-2. Club members get an additional 2% discount in July on any purchase item.
+4. Standard orders made on Thursday are given a 2% discount -- this should not apply to the weekend menu, for which you can consider orders placed outside the weekend being considerd an order placed in advance
+5. Items ordered from the catering menu should not receive any sort of discount regardless of who is ordering or when the order is placed.

+Discounts should be considered cumulative, in the order presented above, and the original price rather than current subtotal used to apply them.

+Example:
+- A single senior citizen places an order for $120 on a Thursday.
+Their total should be $100.55.

 -----------------------------------------